mmastrac/nanojson/README.md

   * Strict error checking, reasonable error messages
   * Minimal object allocation
-  * One file, barely more than 400 lines
+  * Minimal number of source lines: parser is barely more than 400 lines, emitter is barely more than 300
   * Apache licensed

 ## Parsing example